camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/the-camunda-jboss-as-7-subsystem.md

     </subsystem>

 You have to provide the fully qualified classname between the `<class>` tags.
 Additional properties can be specified using the `<properties>` element.
-The restrictions, which apply for [providing a custom process engine configuration class](ref:#runtime-container-integration-the-camunda-jboss-subsystem-providing-a-custom-process-engine-configuration-class), are also valid for the process engine plugins:
+The restrictions, which apply for [providing a custom process engine configuration class]({{< relref "#provide-a-custom-process-engine-configuration-class" >}}), are also valid for the process engine plugins:

  * plugin class must be visible in the classpath for the Camunda-subsystem.
  * properties map can be used for invoking primitive valued setters (Integer, String, Boolean) that follow the Java Bean conventions.

-## Looking up a Process Engine in JNDI
+# Look Up a Process Engine in JNDI

-The Camunda JBoss subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService](ref:#runtime-container-integration-jndi-bindings-for-bpm-platform-services) as provided on other containers.
+The Camunda JBoss subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService]({{< relref "user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md" >}}) as provided on other containers.
 In addition, the Camunda JBoss subsystem creates JNDI Bindings for all managed process engines, allowing us to look them up directly.

 The global JNDI bindings for process engines follow the pattern